Guest User Guest User

 Did you know that between 2021 and 2022, wasted food cost families around £80 per month?
 That’s £960 a year!

-Did you know that between 2021 and 2022, wasted food cost families around £80 per month?
-That’s £960 a year (WRAP)!
-In the UK, 60% of our food waste comes from our households which is hard to swallow, but don’t worry – a few simple switches to our daily habits can help keep more of our meals out of our bins and in our bellies (where they should be!)
+It’s a hard fact to swallow, but don’t worry – a few simple switches to our daily habits can help keep more of our meals out of our bins and in our bellies (where they should be!)

 Starters: